mohse-n/L7N_EtherLab/RTAI/README.md

 ## RTAI Installtion Guide:
 **Note:** This guide is derived from mainly [ShabbyX's](https://github.com/ShabbyX/RTAI/blob/master/README.INSTALL) and the official [guide](https://www.rtai.org/userfiles/downloads/RTAILAB/RTAI-TARGET-HOWTO.txt) on RTAI website (which is quite old).
 ### 1. Decide on a kernel version
+There are two versions to take into account for detemining the kernel version:
+* **Igh EtherCAT Master:** The package has modified network card drivers only for specific versions of the kernel.
+* **RTAI**: Kernel patches are available for some kernels and not others.
+Also to consider is the fact that newer releases (e.g. RTAI 5.1) are not widely adopted and therefore not thoroughly tested and debugged.

+Since we're going to write IgH EtherCAT Master (from here on called IgH EtherCAT) programs, we start from there.
+The current IgH EtherCAT version is 1.5.2 and can be downloaded from the [website](https://www.etherlab.org/en/ethercat/index.php).

 ### 2. Download the required files